sinshu/numflat/README.md

 ### Treat matrix as a set of vectors

 Views of rows or columns as vectors can be obtained through the `Rows` or `Cols` properties.
 Similar to a submatrix, changes to the view will affect the original matrix.
+These properties implement `IEnumerable<Vec<T>>`, allowing for LINQ methods to be called on collections of vectors.

 #### Code
 ```cs